-\end{theorem} This theorem is a straight forward consequence of the central limit theorem, and we show a proof in \ref{appendix-0}.
+This theorem is a straight forward consequence of the central limit theorem, and we show a proof in \ref{appendix-0}.

-The following proposition states that the encoders of compression limit achieving codes can be used as functions for the privacy amplification if we employ the normalized divergence criterion. \begin{proposition} If a sequence of code $\{ \Phi_n = (\phi_n,\psi_n) \}$ satisfies Eqs.~(\ref{eq:compression-limit-achieving-1}) and (\ref{eq:compression-limit-achieving-2}), then we have
+In order to show the relation between privacy amplification and the Slepian-Wolf code, we consider the situation in which Alice and Bob share the principal source $X^n$ and Eve has the side-information $Z^n$.
+Then, Alice and Bob use the encoder $\phi_n$ as a function for privacy amplification, and we regard the output $S_n = \phi_n(X^n)$ of the encoder as a secret key.
+The following proposition states that the encoders of compression limit achieving codes can be used as functions for privacy amplification if we employ the normalized divergence criterion.